-2. Relatives of an officer will be considered for employment on the basis of their background and qualifications with the approval of the Chief of Police.

-3. When a relative is employed, the Department will not allow the employment to create a direct supervisor-subordinate reporting relationship between the relative and the current employee and the employee-relative cannot transfer into a reporting relationship with each other.
+- 2. Relatives of an officer will be considered for employment on the basis of their background and qualifications with the approval of the Chief of Police. - 3.
+When a relative is employed, the Department will not allow the employment to create a direct supervisor-subordinate reporting relationship between the relative and the current employee and the employee-relative cannot transfer into a reporting relationship with each other.

-ARTICLE 3938 CONFLICTING PROVISIONS
+ARTICLE 39 41 CONFLICTING PROVISIONS

-1. If any article of this agreement or any portion of any article is ruled to be illegal or otherwise invalid, either as to language or application, by any court or other tribunal having jurisdiction of the parties and this agreement, such ruling shall not invalidate the remaining articles and portions of articles of this agreement.

-2. In the event that any Article is deemed invalid, the City and the PBA agree to commence negotiation on a replacement Article within thirty (30) days.
+- 1. If any article of this agreement or any portion of any article is ruled to be illegal or otherwise invalid, either as to language or application, by any court or other tribunal having jurisdiction of the parties and this agreement, such ruling shall not invalidate the remaining articles and portions of articles of this agreement. - 2.
+In the event that any Article is deemed invalid, the City and the PBA agree to commence negotiation on a replacement Article within thirty (30) days.

-ARTICLE 4039 ENTIRE AGREEMENT
+ARTICLE 40 42 ENTIRE AGREEMENT

-1. This instrument embodies the whole agreement of the parties.
-There are no promises, terms, conditions, or obligations other than those contained herein; and this contract shall supersede all previous communications, representations, or agreements, either verbal or written, between the parties.

-2. In the event of a conflict between this Agreement and the provisions of the 2012 Employee Policies and Procedures Manual (EPPM) as may be amended from time to time, the provisions of this Agreement shall control.
-In the event a policy or procedure is addressed in the 2012 Employee Policies and Procedures Manual (EPPM) as may be amended from time to time but not addressed in this Agreement, the policy or procedure set forth in the EPPM as may be amended from time to time shall apply to bargaining unit members.

-3. Bargaining unit employees are subject to all Police Department rules and regulations.

-4. Nothing herein constitutes or shall be interpreted to constitute a waiver by the PBA of the right to receive notice of and the opportunity to bargain over any modification to wages, benefits, or conditions of employment without regard to whether the modification is proposed in the EPPM or otherwise.
+- 1. This instrument embodies the whole agreement of the parties.
+There are no promises, terms, conditions, or obligations other than those contained herein; and this contract shall supersede all previous communications, representations, or agreements, either verbal or written, between the parties. - 2.
+In the event of a conflict between this Agreement and the provisions of the 2012 Employee Policies and Procedures Manual (EPPM), the provisions of this Agreement shall control.
+In the event a policy or procedure is addressed in the 2012 Employee Policies and Procedures Manual (EPPM) but not addressed in this Agreement, the policy or procedure set forth in the EPPM shall apply to bargaining unit members. - 3.
+Bargaining unit employees are subject to all Police Department rules and regulations. - 4.
+Nothing herein constitutes or shall be interpreted to constitute a waiver by the PBA of the right to receive notice of and the opportunity to bargain over any modification to wages, benefits, or conditions of employment without regard to whether the modification is proposed in the EPPM or otherwise.

-ARTICLE 41 DURATION
+ARTICLE 41 43 DURATION

-1. This Agreement shall commence on ratification and terminate on September 30, 2025.
+1. This Agreement shall commence on ratification and terminate on September 30, 2022.